-Join George Maestri for an in-depth discussion in this video Creating a smile/frown control using expressions, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Creating a smile/frown control using expressions, part of Maya: Character Rigging.

 At this point, we understand how to do controllers that work in two dimensions,…such as this Sneer control here and this Grrr control here.…We can combine these two to make a Smile/Frown control.…So basically, what we are going to do is take everything that we did for each…one of these and combine them onto one.…So we have this controller here and what we want is top right, we want to go…ahead and pull the mouth up into a smile on one side, pull it up into a smile on…the other side, and then bring it down into a frown on each side as well.…